joshuawwright/ngx-autosize-input/projects/ngx-autosize-input/README.md

 # ngx-autosize-input
 An Angular directive that automatically adjusts the width of an input element to its content.
 Unlike other auto-grow directives, it is unique because it both shrinks and increases the width based on the content.

+## Versions
+Moving forward this libraries major version will match it's compatible version.
+For example version 10, will work for Angular 10.

 ## Stack Blitz Demo
 https://stackblitz.com/edit/ngx-autosize-input